Application and admission University College Tilburg: Liberal Arts and Sciences

 - Academic IELTS (minimum score 6.0 overall and a minimum score of 5.5 for all subscores);

-- TOEFL (minimum score of 80 for the internet based test, 550 no paper based test accepted).
+- TOEFL (minimum score of 80 for the internet based test).
 TOEFL institutional code of Tilburg University is 9860)

 For a full overview and exceptions, review our paragraph on English language requirements.